Know Blood Glucose Levels to Manage Diabetes Perfectly

 200 mg/dL or more

-Majority of the blood sugar charts set recommended levels as the range, making an allowance for differences between individual to individual.
+The majority of the blood sugar charts set recommended levels as a range, making an allowance for differences between individuals.
 The following chart will help in understanding the guidelines to maintain a blood sugar chart as levels vary from person to person depending on the time of the day.

 70-130 mg/dL